irmen/pyminiaudio/README.md

     class Devices:
-        Access to the audio playback and record devices that miniaudio exposes
+        Query the audio playback and record devices that miniaudio provides

-        get_captures(self) -> List[miniaudio.Device]
+        get_captures(self) -> List[Dict[str, Any]]
-            Get a list of capture devices
+            Get a list of capture devices and some details about them

-        get_playbacks(self) -> List[miniaudio.Device]
+        get_playbacks(self) -> List[Dict[str, Any]]
-            Get a list of playback devices
+            Get a list of playback devices and some details about them

-    class DeviceInfo:
-        Contains various properties of a miniaudio playback or record device

-        info(self) -> Dict[str, Any]
-            obtain detailed info about the device